Weighted simple games and the topology of simplicial complexes: Simplicial complex formulas for power indices of games with unfeasible coalitions

-The states are often divided into three groups: "blue wall" states, "red wall" states, and swing states.
-There is no real concensus on what the blue, red, and swing states are, as this depends on the criteria used (usually along the lines of how many elections of what kind have been won by which party in each state).
+The states are often divided into three groups: "blue wall" states, "red wall" states, and swing (or ``purple'') states.
+These are not rigorously defined categories, as the definition depends on the criteria used (usually along the lines of how many elections of what kind have been won by which party in each state).
 We take one of the possibilities here, but the analysis and calculations can easily be modified for any of them.
-Namely, we think of the Electoral College as partitioned into the following 18 "blue wall," 21 "red wall," and 12 swing states:
+Namely, we will think of the Electoral College as partitioned into the following 18 blue wall, 21 red wall, and 12 swing states: